Prescription Drugs

 Here’s a Snapshot of Your Prescription Drug Benefits:

-Express Script administers the Prescription Drug benefit for all employees enrolled in the BCBSTX HSA or PPO Plans.
+Prime Therapeutics administers the Prescription Drug benefit for all employees enrolled in the BCBSTX HSA or PPO Plans.
 You have three options for filling prescriptions.

 Short-term medications (30-day supply): Fill at a network retail pharmacy for an immediate need, such as an antibiotic to treat an infection.